The birth of this ball began in the 1940s, when founder Khyentse Georges’ grandparents met at a Pennsylvania radio station (WCDL Carbondale).

 Our mission is to create community and cultural connections that cross generations, genres and borders through celebrating the music, dance & culture of the 1940’s and 50’s.
 We aim to provide quality performances & educational opportunities which will not only inspire those who already love the “The Greatest Generation”, but will also introduce others to it.

 When you buy a ticket to the Ball, you’re not only going to have a great night with our community learning about and celebrating the 1940’s, but you’re also helping to support our veteran heroes and the preservation of aviation history.
-The 2017 Ball benefits The Colorado 10th Mountain Division Foundation and the The Commemorative Air Force.
-We will also be making a donation to the Rocky Mountain Honor Flight.
-So far we have donated over $75,000 to our charities!
+The 1940’s Ball donates a portion of the ticket sales to non profits including: The Colorado 10th Mountain Division Foundation, The Commemorative Air Force, Rocky Mountain Honor Flight, The Audie Murphy Infantry Museum and The Young Aviators 43.
+So far we have donated over $87,000 to our charities!